- Home

 - A stop frame animation area and still life photography area

-- All students use Adobe CC and Adobe Spark as a digital sketchbook in order to record and document their progress and outcomes; Adobe CC is currently free for all students and can be used on any two devices, mobile or desktop, at the same time in school and at home.
-All students MUST buy an external hard drive, 1TB, as they begin to work with very large image files on a regular basis and they use Adobe Lightroom as a catalogue system which requires external storage space.
+All students use Adobe CC and Adobe Spark as a digital sketchbook in order to record and document their progress and outcomes; Adobe CC is currently free for all students and can be used on any two devices, mobile or desktop, at the same time in school and at home.
+All students also have free access to Office 365 and have 1TB of cloud storage space.

 Trips